openstack/networking-sfc/doc/source/api.rst

 In order to create a chain, the user needs to have the actual port objects.
 The work flow would typically be:

-a) create the ports
+1. create the ports
-b) create the chain
+2. create the chain
-c) boot the vm's passing the ports as nic's parameters
+3. boot the vm's passing the ports as nic's parameters

-The sequence of b) and c) can be switched.
+The sequence of 2. and 3. can be switched.

 A SF's Neutron port may be associated with more than one Port Chain to allow a service function to be shared by multiple chains.